 |SOMOS Restaurante Ecuador||Latin, Ecuadorean, Contemporary||$$-$$$|

 Recommended Tours and Excursions

 No trip to Quito is complete without a little bit of adventure.
 There is so much to see and do within the city and the surrounding area, it is hard to know where to begin.
-If you are looking for some recommendations for tours and excursions to take during your stay, I have included a link to the options on Viator’s website below.
-I love using Viator to book my excursions and tours because their user reviews are always extremely helpful and the vendors are well screened and typically very reliable.
+If you are looking for some recommendations for tours and excursions to take during your stay, I have included a link to the options on Viator’s website in my Quito Ecuador visitor guide below.
+I love using Viator to book my excursions and tours because their user reviews are always extremely helpful, and the vendors are well screened and typically very reliable.

 Quito is one of those cities where you don’t really have to put in much effort to get some amazing photographs when you visit.
 With beautiful things around almost every corner, finding things to photograph couldn’t be much easier.
-If you would like to see some of the photographs that I took during my stay in Quito, I have included a gallery of some of my favorite images for you to review below.
+If you would like to see some of the photographs that I took during my stay in Quito, I have included a gallery of some of my favorite images for you to review in my Quito Ecuador visitor guide below.

 If you would like to view some more of my top photos from this trip, as well as photos from some of my many other travel adventures, make sure you are following me on Instagram as well!

 Oh my goodness!
 You know too much!
 Tell me you have a book or something?!
 South America has always interested us.
 We are a homeschooling family and want to do more world schooling; what are your thoughts on Ecuador with small children?
 I’m guessing wait until they’re in their teens, but wanted to check with you.

 Thank you so much for the kind words!!
 I think Ecuador would be great for younger kids.
 We saw a number of families while in Quito and the Galapagos.
 It’s an amazing country! 😄

 Really?
 Okay we will look into it when the world starts turning again; thanks for your reply.

 No problem!
 Good luck and safe travels!